 If you would like help to look for a pattern with your funny tummy symptoms, it may be in your best interest to choose to talk to your health care provider about this.
 Together you can identify any patterns, discuss your options and if required, agree on who may be the most appropriate health care provider to help you.

-In Experiencing Ovarian Cancer Symptoms the (United Kingdom) Ovarian Cancer Action explain:
+In Experiencing Ovarian Cancer Symptoms: What To Do If You’re Experiencing Symptoms the (United Kingdom) Ovarian Cancer Action explain:

-“If you are experiencing any of the four possible symptoms of ovarian cancer (persistent bloating, persistent stomach pain, difficulty eating or feeling full more quickly, and needing to wee more urgently or frequently) then you should make an appointment with your GP”.5
+“If you are experiencing any of the four possible symptoms of ovarian cancer (persistent bloating, persistent stomach pain, difficulty eating and needing to wee more urgently or frequently) then you should make an appointment with your GP”.5

 Who is a GP?